Mousa-Becquerel/Solar-intelligence/pv-market-analysis-user-guide.md

 ## Introduction

-Welcome to the PV Market Analysis Agent!
-Ask clear questions about European solar markets and get professional charts and detailed insights.
+Welcome to the **BecqSight PV Market Analysis Agent**!
+This AI-powered tool provides comprehensive insights into photovoltaic (PV) market data across Europe and globally.
+Ask clear questions about solar capacity, market trends, and forecasts to get professional charts and detailed analysis.

 ## What Data We Have

-- **Years**: 2015-2024 (actual data) + 2025-2030 (forecasts)
+- **Historical Data**: 2015-2024 (actual installations)
+- **Forecast Data**: 2025-2030 (projections with multiple scenarios)
-- **Countries**: All major European solar markets
+- **Geographic Coverage**: European countries + global markets
-- **Types**: Rooftop solar and utility-scale solar
+- **Market Segments**: Centralized (utility-scale) and Distributed (rooftop) solar
-- **Scenarios**: Conservative, likely, and optimistic forecasts
+- **Scenarios**: Most Probable, High, and Low forecasts for future years

 ## Query Examples by Category